Defenders of McHenry County is a citizen organization dedicated

 waste reduction through recycling drives and reuse centers.
 We

 and stream protection programs.

 have we been up to lately?

 power plant: The Water Resources committee met to formulate

-questions and concerns about this proposal, and will be presenting them
+questions and concerns about this proposal, and presented them

 National Wildlife Refuge – served as fiscal agent for friends’